 RIP: Chase Ink Plus was one of the best cards for 5X categories.
 Yes, you earned 5X Chase Ultimate Rewards points at office supply stores, and on phone, cable, and internet service.
 And 2X on hotels and gas.

 Chase Ink Plus is gone and in its place… the Chase Ink Preferred.
+Compare it here.
 But they nerfed the 5X categories!
-(And kept them on the Chase Ink Cash, thank gods.)
+(And kept them on the Chase Ink Cash, thank gods – compare it here.)

 If you’ve opened more than 5 new cards in the last 24 months from ANY bank, go ahead and stop here.
 And read some of my other posts.
 Cuz its unlikely you’ll be approved for this one.

 If you’re on the prowl for a card to use for your small business, the Chase Ink Preferred is still extremely worthwhile.

 Not as good as Ink Plus.
 Redundant if you have other Chase cards.
 Most of us can’t get it, anyway.
 But worth it if you spend even small amounts in the bonus categories.

 - Link: Chase Ink Business Preferred – compare it here

 With the Chase Ink Preferred, you’ll earn 100,000 Chase Ultimate Rewards points after you spend $15,000 on purchases in the first 3 months after account opening.
 And you’ll get 3 points per $1 in these categories:

 - Internet, cable, and phone services

 - Advertising purchases made with social media sites and search engines